It will come as no surprise that the North American sports market is expected to reach $73.5 billion by 2019.

 Craig Bennett is the Head of Growth at ID&C Wristbands, the RFID credential specialists.
 You can connect with Craig here.

-Learn more about the future of the sports fan experience at Hashtag Sports 2018.
+Learn more about the future of the sports fan experience at our annual innovation conference, Hashtag Sports.